"Greek the language they gave me; poor the house on Homer's shores."

 The curriculum of study programme also contains several specialized courses supplementing and developing students’ language skills, especially courses focused on modern Greek life and customs and modern Greek literature, culture, and history.
 The study programme as a whole aims at providing comprehensive knowledge of Modern Greek and the culture and history of Greece.

-The Bachelor study programme in minor study plan is intended mainly for the students of the study programmes related to the area of the Balkan Peninsula or more generally to the Mediterranean (e.g. Balkan Languages and Literatures, Classical Archaeology, Ancient Greek Language and Literature) or, for the students occupying themselves with the area of Greece within their field of study (e.g. History, Ethnology).
-The aim of the minor study plan is the acquisition of Modern Greek as a source language or as means of communication (at B1 level according to the Common European Framework of Reference for Languages).
+The Bachelor study programme in minor study plan is intended primarily for students enrolled in programmes with an area focus related to the Balkans or, more broadly, the Mediterranean region, both in the contemporary period and in antiquity (e.g. South Slavic and Balkan Studies, Classical Archaeology, Classical Greek Language and Literature).
+It is also suitable for students whose degree programmes engage with the Greek area more generally (e.g. History, Study of Religions, International Relations, European Studies).
+The aim of the minor study plan is to develop competence in Modern Greek as a language of primary sources and as a means of communication (at level B1 of the Common European Framework of Reference for Languages).
+For graduates, this competence represents a competitive advantage when specialising in Greece-related fields, including employment in the public sector, institutions, administration, business, tourism, and related areas.

 The study of Modern Greek in major study plan or as a single-subject study (completus) leads the students to acquiring deeper knowledge and skills in Modern Greek language (B2 level according to the Common European Framework of Reference for Languages), literature and history including fundamental knowledge of older stages of Greek and its cultural and historical development (Classical and Byzantine literature, basic knowledge of Ancient Greek).